-Multi-colored – Doctor of Psychology in Clinical Psychology and Doctor of Philosophy in Clinical Psychology (black gown, hood with brilliant blue and royal blue lining with burnt orange, navy and spruce green – representing the Virginia Consortium Program between EVMS, Norfolk State University and Old Dominion University – and gold tassel)
+Multi-colored – Doctor of Philosophy in Clinical Psychology (black gown, hood with brilliant blue and royal blue lining with burnt orange, navy and spruce green – representing the Virginia Consortium Program between EVMS, Norfolk State University and Old Dominion University – and gold tassel)

-Dark Blue – Doctor of Philosophy in Biomedical Sciences (black gown with dark blue velvet front panels and side bars, dark blue hood and gold tassel)
+Dark Blue – Doctor of Philosophy in Biomedical Sciences, Doctor of Philosophy in Reproductive Clinical Science- Embryology and Andrology, (black gown with dark blue velvet front panels and side bars, dark blue hood and gold tassel)

 Peacock – Master of Science in Art Therapy and Counseling (black gown with peacock hood and black tassel)

-Light Blue – Master of Science in Medical and Health Professions Education (black gown with light blue hood and black tassel)
+Light Blue – Master of Medical and Health Professions Education (black gown with light blue hood and black tassel)

-Gold – Master of Science in Biomedical Sciences (Medical- 1 & 2 year programs, Research, Clinical Embryology and Andrology), Master of Science in Biotechnology, Master of Science in Laboratory Animal Science, Master of Science in Contemporary Human Anatomy (black gown with gold hood and black tassel)
+Gold – Doctor of Health Sciences (black gown with gold hood and gold tassel), Master of Science in Biomedical Sciences (Medical- 1 & 2 year programs, Research) Master of Science in Reproductive Clinical Science- Embryology and Andrology, Master of Science in Laboratory Animal Science, Master of Science in Contemporary Human Anatomy, Master of Pathologists' Assistant, Master of Healthcare Delivery Science, Master of Healthcare Analytics (black gown with gold hood and black tassel)

 Salmon – Master of Public Health (black gown with salmon hood and black tassel)